rlpy/rlpy/doc/tutorial.rst

 of `run` control the graphical output.
 The result are plotted in line 57 and subsequently stored in line 58.

-You can run the file by executing it with the python interpreter drom the rlpy root directory::
+You can run the file by executing it with the python interpreter from the rlpy root directory::

     python examples/tutorial/gridworld.py